cdxOo/react-router-url-search-params/README.md

 Hook to access and update url search params in conjunction with react-router.
 Uses URLSearchParams under the hood.

+Requires 'react-router' 5.x and 'react' >= 16.8 as peer dependencies.

 ## Installation

     npm install --save @cdxoo/react-router-url-search-params